Social Justice

 Hill, an Associate Professor at Columbia University’s Teachers College, filed the lawsuit in United States District Court for the Eastern District of Pennsylvania, claiming that two officers harassed him.

-Hill, who is currently a political contributor for Fox News Channel, regularly appears on programs such as The O’Reilly Factor, Huckabee, and Hannity in addition to being featured on other channels like CNN, MSNBC, and CourtTV.
+Hill, who is currently a political contributor for Fox News Channel, regularly appears on tv programs such as The O’Reilly Factor, Huckabee, and Hannity, in addition to being featured on other channels like CNN, MSNBC, and CourtTV.

-According to the lawsuit, the incident unfolded on June 17th when Philadelphia police asked Hill to produce his vehicle registration, to which Hill complied.
+According to the lawsuit, the incident unfolded on June 17 when Philadelphia police reportedly asked Hill to produce his vehicle registration, to which Hill said he complied.

 As this occurred, another unnamed officer searched Hill’s vehicle without his consent.